tommyarmstrong/calendar-tool/src/calendar_install/INSTALL_README.md

 - Systems Manager
 4. **Pre-requisite API accounts** for Google Calendar, OpenAI and Redis should be available.
 5. **Pre-requisite configuration** including environment variables (section x), Google configuration (section x) and certificates (section x) should be complete.
+6. **Public DNS Server** to set a CNAME for the AWS Certificate Manager

 The AWS service requirements will likely be within the free tier or at a very low cost, please check current pricing.